Dunkleosteidae: Dunkleosteus

 The type genus, Dunkleosteus, is known from Late Frasnian and Famennian-aged marine strata from Europe, Morocco, and North America.
 The best known species, D. terrelli, is famous as the "world's first vertebrate apex predator," and is estimated to be up to 6 m in length: other species, however, such as D. raveri, are estimated to be 1 m in length.

+Eastmanosteus

-EastmanosteusEastmanosteous is a diverse genus of medium to somewhat large predatory arthrodires very similar in anatomy to the species of Dunkleosteus.
+Eastmanosteous is a diverse genus of medium to somewhat large predatory arthrodires very similar in anatomy to the species of Dunkleosteus.
 Eastmanosteus differs from Dunkleosteus in having a unique tubercle-ornamentation on the dermal surfaces of the plates, a distinctively shaped nuchal plate, and sutures that are more zigzagging.
 The best studied species, E. calliaspis may not be of this genus due to its recently appreciated relationship to the Emsian-aged genus Xiangshuiosteus.

 Golshanichthys

 Fossils of Golshanichthys are found in Frasnian-aged marine strata near Kerman, Iran.